bbatsov/metaredux/about.md

 permalink: /about/
 ---

+> meta <br>
+> adjective
+>   1. _informal_ : showing or suggesting an explicit awareness of itself or oneself as a member of its category : cleverly self-referential
+>   2. An ancient modifier key on certain keyboards, the memory of which lives on in Emacs today.

+> redux <br>
+> adjective
+>   1. brought back; resurgent: <br>
+>   the Victorian era redux.

-Meta Redux is the personal tech blog of Bozhidar Batsov.
-It (somewhat) complements and (partially) succeeds my older blog "(think)" at <https://batsov.com>.
+Meta Redux is the other personal tech blog of Bozhidar Batsov.
+It (somewhat) complements and (partially) succeeds my original blog "(think)" at <https://batsov.com>.

 ## About Me